 - Training and Development: Discover a variety of training options small businesses can implement for their staff to educate them and help them improve their skills and knowledge.

-- Creating a Safe-to-Fail Environment: Discover the importance of developing a work environment that allows for creativity.
+- Creative Work Environment: Discover the importance of developing a work environment that allows for creativity.